Skip to main content

 Installation instructions

-1. Install Docker Desktop, if not already installed.
+1. Install Windows Subsystem for Linux (WSL), if not already installed.
 Installation instructions can be found here.

 1. Enjoy CYTools! 🎉

-You can take a look at exactly what is being done by the the install script by looking at the scripts/windows/install.bat file in the GitHub repository (that's the point of open-source software!).
-In short, it builds the Docker image, copies a launcher script to %APPDATA%\CYTools (this usually corresponds to C:\Users\YOURUSERNAME\AppData\Roaming\CYTools\) and creates shortcuts on start menu and the Desktop.
+You can take a look at exactly what is being done by the install script by looking at the scripts/install.sh file in the GitHub repository (that's the point of open-source software!).
+In short, it downloads an environment.yml file and then creates a conda environment from this file.

 Usage